Manage Threat Detection Rules

 You can remove a rule from a Policy by clicking the X next to the rule in the list.

-1. Fill our the remaning fields and Save your policy.
+1. Fill out the remaining fields and Save your policy.

 Create a List-Matching Rule: Container Type Example

 Suppose you want detect whenever someone uses a specific container image that has known problems.
 In this case, a Container rule would be appropriate.
-The other list-matching rule types have similar entry fields, as appropriate to their type.
 To create this rule:

 The New Rule page for the Container rule type is displayed.